deislabs/hippo-docs/content/intro/deploy-your-first-application.md

 $ hippo push .
 ```

-Open your web browser to `helloworld.hippos.rocks`.
+Open your web browser to `helloworld.hippofactory.io`.
 You should see "Hello,
 world!"

 ![Hello World!](/images/hello-world.png)